walles/cleverdrawer/README.md

 * Add a Contact Developer entry in the ... menu
 * Remove Settings entry in the ... menu if we don't need it
 * Back button should cancel ongoing search
-* Fix icon loading so that rapid scrolling after start screen loaded doesn't look weird
+* Rework icon and feature image.
+Still consider the brand color.

 # TODO Misc
+* Sort recently installed apps earlier
+* Don't Crashlytics report during instrumentation tests
 * Enable finding contacts by nickname
 * Enable finding contacts by organization
 * Enable finding contacts by title
 * Enable finding contacts by e-mail
 * Move names caching into `IntentLaunchable`
 * Speed up reading names from cache; it takes 256ms of the 600ms startup time
+* Fix icon loading so that rapid scrolling after start screen loaded doesn't look weird
 * Crashlytics log whether people have searched or scrolled when launching a Launchable?
 * Fix `@Nullable` related warnings
 * Disable launching CleverDrawer itself?
 * Get a real-world launch history and test the prediction algorithm using that
-* Rework icon and feature image.
-Still consider the brand color.
 * Swipe down for search
 * Make Travis run the instrumented tests
-* Sort recently installed apps earlier
-* Make a pre-commit hook that runs `gradlew check --continue`
 * Run [Findbugs](https://docs.gradle.org/current/userguide/findbugs_plugin.html) in Travis
 * Run [ErrorProne](https://github.com/google/error-prone/blob/master/examples/gradle/build.gradle) in Travis
-* Add system settings to the list.
+* Make a pre-commit hook that runs `gradlew check --continue`
 * Use weekday vs weekend as scoring factor
 * Use time of day as a scoring factor
 * Use most recently used other app as scoring factor
 * Long clicking app should bring up a menu:
+  * Add shortcut to home screen
   * Show on Google Play
+  * Show app info
   * Uninstall
-* Clicking a contact should bring up a menu:
-  * Dial
-  * SMS
-  * E-mail
-  * Open Contact

 # DONE
 * Add Timber logging